 “The wonderful thing about universities is that they are designed to foster great thinking, creative problem-solving, and the ability to tackle the big challenges confronting society.
 Indeed, that is really the point of the academic enterprise.
 And our team is focused on and deeply committed to bringing life and vibrancy back to UNCG’s campus this fall.”

 Chancellor Franklin D. Gilliam, Jr.

-The University is planning for a return to campus in the fall.
-This will require everyone to make significant adjustments to ensure the safety of our extended community – especially those most at risk.
+Living and learning on campus requires everyone to make significant adjustments to ensure the safety of our extended community – especially those most at risk.

 - The academic year will start on time.
 The semester opens Aug.10 and the first day of classes is Aug.
 18.

 - Fall Break and Reading Day will be eliminated in order to end classes before Thanksgiving.